 Another way to stay up to date is to attend events such as the Air-Conditioning, Heating, Refrigerating Exposition (AHR Expo) — the world’s largest international HVACR conference.
 The expo, which started back in 1930, showcases manufacturers, new technologies, and industry trends.
-Check here for the dates and locations of future AHR Expos.

 The HVAC-Talk.com forum provides a place where both new technicians and seasoned HVACR professionals can connect, share resources, and participate in discussions related to the industry.
 Once you register on the site, you can start a new conversation or contribute to an existing thread — or go to the FAQ section and search for posts related to your questions or topics of interest to you.